The Inn at Death Valley: Desert Dining Dream

 From the moment you’re seated, you’ll realize that the dining room isn’t just another hotel restaurant.
 The attentive staff will bring out a breadbasket and instead of the usual suspects, you’ll find one of the restaurant’s traditional treats: house-baked date bread.

 Many dishes incorporate regional ingredients, some found in the wild and others cultivated in the desert, which help give the restaurant its distinct sense of place.
 If the desert isn’t generally known for its agricultural bounty, date palms can thrive when given a bit of water.
-South of Death Valley, there’s a commercial date farm in Tecopa and the historic date palm groves at the Ranch at Death Valley, originally planted in the 1920s, are now being restored.
+South of Death Valley, there’s a commercial date farm in Tecopa and the historic date palm groves at The Ranch at Death Valley, originally planted in the 1920s, have been restored.

-For more travel experiences to Beautiful Places on Earth™ available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/explore.
+For more travel experiences available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/stories.

 Written by: Matt Jaffe